Rafdegus/Rafdegus/README.md

 ### I’m currently studying web development on the university IPLUSO
 ### Trying to learn about game development.
 ### I know Python and Java but know more about Python.
+### I am Portuguese but fluent in English and learning Japanese.
 <!--
 **Rafdegus/Rafdegus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.